-Study identifies molecules that guide embryonic heart-forming cellsMay 5th, 2014 in Medical research /
+Study identifies molecules that guide embryonic heart-forming cellsMay 5, 2014 in Medicine & Health / Medical research

 Scientists at the University of East Anglia have made an important step in understanding how hearts are formed in developing embryos.

 The heart is the first functioning organ to develop in humans, and correct formation is crucial for embryo survival and growth.

 New research published today reveals how cells that form the heart, known as 'cardiac progenitors', are guided to move into the right place for the heart to begin to form.

 It is hoped that the findings will help researchers better understand how congenital heart defects happen during the early stages of pregnancy.

 Researchers studied live chick embryos and used a fluorescent dye to follow how prospective heart cells move together under the microscope.

 Lead researcher Prof Andrea Münsterberg, from UEA's School of Biological Sciences, said: "We have identified two important molecules which work together to control the correct migration of these cells.
 They do this by responding to signals, which help the cells navigate their way together – a bit like the embryo's own GPS system.
 Once they have arrived in the correct place, they can begin to form the heart.